-Ministry of Environment and Climate Change (MOECC)
+Ministry of Environment and Climate Change (MOECC) / Ministry of Environment, Conservation and Parks (MECP)

-MOECC will issue Environmental Compliance Approvals (ECA) for sewage, air and noise, which will delineate the physical extent of the works being approved and the compliance requirements for effluent quality, odour, and noise as well as outlining monitoring and reporting requirements.
+MECP will issue Environmental Compliance Approvals (ECA) for sewage, air and noise, which will delineate the physical extent of the works being approved and the compliance requirements for effluent quality, odour, and noise as well as outlining monitoring and reporting requirements.
 ECA applications will require completion of the designs and design reports.